BenHeath0/fantasy-baseball-scripts/README.md

 ### Notes for my future self

+- Can i get FV data from everywhere?
 - In 2025 i ended up not using composite when making decisions.
 I instead used the script to made a CSV of fangraphs + baseball prospectus rankings.
 Then I manually entered rankings for ESPN and The Athletic, and created my own avg of the 4.
 I did steal the MLB pipeline rankings from composite tho
 - Then as draft went on i just used that sheet
 - TBH i stopped using the output from the script, but still good to have